CALLS FOR PAPERS

 Tamil Nadu India

-JOURNAL OF AGGRESSION, CONFLICT AND PEACE RESEARCH Back to Top
+JOURNAL OF ADVANCES IN SOCIAL SCIENCE AND HUMANITIES Back to Top

 JOURNAL OF CONTEMPORARY CRIMINAL JUSTICE Back to Top

 All submitted manuscripts will be peer reviewed.
 An abstract of approximately 100 words must accompany the manuscript.
 Manuscripts must be 30 pages or less, double-spaced, including the abstract, references, and all figures and tables.
-Manuscripts should be received no later than December 1, 2016.
-Please send two electronic copies of the manuscript one complete version (with a cover page containing the author’s name, title, institutional affiliation with complete address, email and phone contact information; acknowledgments; research grant information), and one blind copy with all identifying information removed to facilitate blind peer review, to Callie Marie Rennison (firstname.lastname@example.org).
-Please include "Special Issue of JCCJ" in the subject line.
-Manuscripts should be in MS Word format and conform to the formatting style of the Publication Manual of the American Psychological Association (5th ed.).
+Manuscripts should be submitted no later than January 1, 2019.
+Please send two electronic copies of the manuscript - one complete version (with a cover page containing the author’s name, title, institutional affiliation with complete address, email and phone contact information; acknowledgments; research grant information), and one blind copy with all identifying information removed to facilitate blind peer review, to Mahesh Nalla (firstname.lastname@example.org).
+Please included "Special Issue of JCCJ" in the subject line.
+Manuscripts should be in MS Word format and conform to the formatting style of the Publication Manual of the American Psychological Association (6th ed.).

 All submitted manuscripts will be peer reviewed.
-An abstract of approximately 100 words must accompany the manuscript.
+An abstract of 100 to 150 words must accompany the manuscript.
 Manuscripts must be 30 pages or less, double-spaced, including the abstract, references, and all figures and tables.
-Manuscripts should be received no later than September 1, 2016.
-Please send two electronic copies of the manuscript one complete version (with a cover page containing the author’s name, title, institutional affiliation with complete address, email and phone contact information; acknowledgments; research grant information), and one blind copy with all identifying information removed to facilitate blind peer review, to Gary LaFree (email@example.com) and Josh Freilich (firstname.lastname@example.org).
-Please include "Special Issue of JCCJ-CVE" in the subject line.
-Manuscripts should be in MS Word format and conform to the formatting style of the Publication Manual of the American Psychological Association (5th ed.).
+Manuscripts should be received no later than May 15, 2019.
+Please email two electronic copies of the manuscript—one complete version (a cover page containing the author’s name, title, institutional affiliation, complete mailing address, email, and phone information; acknowledgments; research grant information; a biographical sketch of less than 250 words for each author), and one blind copy with all identifying information removed to facilitate blind peer review—to Mathew Ball (email@example.com) and Henry F. Fradella (Hank.Fradella@asu.edu).
+Please include "Special Issue of JCCJ" in the subject line.
+Manuscripts should be in MS Word format and conform to the formatting style of the Publication Manual of the American Psychological Association (6th ed.).

 All submitted manuscripts will be peer reviewed.
 An abstract of approximately 100 words must accompany the manuscript.
 Manuscripts must be 30 pages or less, double-spaced, including the abstract, references, and all figures and tables.
-Manuscripts should be received no later than December 1, 2017.
-Please send two electronic copies of the manuscript one complete version (with a cover page containing the author’s name, title, institutional affiliation with complete address, email and phone contact information; acknowledgments; research grant information), and one blind copy with all identifying information removed to facilitate blind peer review, to Billy Henson (email@example.com).
-Please include "Special Issue of JCCJ" in the subject line.
+Manuscripts should be received no later than July 1, 2019.
+Please send two electronic copies of the manuscript one complete version (with a cover page containing the author’s name, title, institutional affiliation with complete address, email and phone contact information; acknowledgments; research grant information), and one blind copy with all identifying information removed to facilitate blind peer review, to Serena Favarin (email@example.com).
+Please included "Special Issue of JCCJ" in the subject line.
 Manuscripts should be in MS Word format and conform to the formatting style of the Publication Manual of the American Psychological Association (6th ed.).

 JOURNAL OF CRIME AND JUSTICE Back to Top